mark-casey/pansi/README.md

 Ansible's documentation defines patterns for idempotently creating and maintaining specified numbers of hosts on IAAS providers such as AWS and Rackspace using attributes or tags to maintain desired counts for each type of host (specifically - the pattern of running a cloud module as a 'local_action:' and then iterating with 'add_host:' to get the cloud hosts into live inventory).
-However, it was the author(s) finding that the next place the admin will find themselves is with a playbook for each type of service they deploy that has these host tags and counts statically written in.
+However, it was "our" (the author[s]) finding that the next place the admin will find themselves is with a playbook for each type of service they deploy that has these host tags and counts statically written in.
 Further, if some instances of a service are on different providers or need to run different numbers of each type of host, the playbook for that specific service will then also have multiple versions.